-A policyowner who takes a loan against the cash value may either pay back the loan with interest* or have the amount owed deducted from the death benefit when it is paid.
-The policyowner may also choose to surrender the policy and have the amount owed deducted from the available cash value.
+A policy owner who takes a loan against the available cash value may choose to pay back the loan with interest, or to have the amount owed deducted from the death benefit at the time of payout, or to surrender the policy and have the amount owed deducted from the available cash value.

 Cash value will be greater in the later years of a policy than in the early years, since the cash value accumulates over time, but the bottom line is that ready cash can be available should a need arise.